astrospaceCat/template/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Read the Docs Template's documentation!
+Welcome to A Pretty Silly Runbook for Support!
 ==================================================

 Contents: